darint916/Chord-KTV/docs/DEPLOYMENT.md

 7. Find the "Connect" button that opens a window ssh-ed into the EC2 server.

-8. Connect to the server via ssh, make sure the open window shows you something like this:
+8. Connect to the server via the in-browser ssh.

 9. Do all basic installs (use wget first because apt-get is not installed by default.
 Then use "dnf" package manager/installer because its compatible with Amazon Linux.
 Here are some of the installs:
 ```